captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 sell me something
 ---
-I don't want, Sharon?
+I don’t want, Sharon?
 ---
 ## SHARON:
-I'm calling because
+I’m calling because
 ---
-there's a deal
+there’s a deal
 ---
-and it's about to end
+and it’s about to end
 ---
-and you're lucky,
+and you’re lucky,
 ---
 you are a lucky person
 ---
 because first of all,
 ---
-there aren't that many deals in life
+there aren’t that many deals in life
 ---
 life is mostly about being charged
 ---